Workshops for Educators

 More about Workshops for Educators :

-- Project WILD (Wildlife in Learning Design) - Helping educators prepare students to develop problem-solving skills in exploring responsible human actions toward wildlife and the environment.
+- Project WILD - Helping educators prepare students to develop problem-solving skills in exploring responsible human actions toward wildlife and the environment.

-- Project WET (Water Education for Teachers) - Project WET (Water Education for Teachers) is a collection of innovative, water-related activities that are hands-on, easy to use and fun!
+- Project WET (Water Education for Teachers) - Collection of innovative, water-related activities that are hands-on, easy to use and fun!

 - Hudson River Workshops - Available from New York City to the Capital Region around Albany, these trainings show how study of the Hudson River estuary can be a context for teaching STEM skills, English language arts, and social studies.